sibrus/backbone.validation/README.md

 ### How can I allow empty values but still validate if the user enters something?

 By default, if you configure a validator for an attribute, it is considered required.
 However, if you want to allow empty values and still validate when something is entered, add required: false in addition to other validators.

+One notable exception is the 'pattern' rule - which always considers the empty value valid.

 ```js
 validation: {